All Episodes

 And I have been so libertarian on this issue for so many years.

-I just don't want I I don't think anybody really really cares, even though they feign outrage about what people do consensually in the privacy of their own homes or apartments or hotels.
+I just don't want, I don't think anybody really, really cares, even though they feign outrage about what people do consensually in the privacy of their own homes or apartments or hotels.

-You know, we we have enough trouble putting food on the table, getting our kids out to school, getting him into a good college, surviving, and most people are gulping water every day that that they there might be a titillating side of this, gossipy side of this that people like, but for the most part, does it really transform their their belief or their mindset about somebody?
+There might be a titillating side of this, gossipy side of this that people like, but for the most part, does it really transform their belief or their mindset about somebody?

 I don't believe it does.